typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ---
 layout: post
-title: "What I learned from getting my side project acquired"
+title: "Things I learned from getting my side project acquired"
 date: 2013-08-27 22:03
 comments: true
 categories:
 published: false
 ---

 I started [Asterank](http://asterank.com) in May 2012.
-Earlier that week, [Planetary Resources](http://www.planetaryresources.com/) [announced](http://www.space.com/15395-asteroid-mining-planetary-resources.html) its intent to mine water and valuable materials from asteroids.
+Earlier that week, Planetary Resources [announced](http://www.space.com/15395-asteroid-mining-planetary-resources.html) its intent to mine water and valuable materials from asteroids.
 Like many others, I was intrigued.
 It was an impossible idea with an inspiring long-term vision.

 My project began as a thought experiment: how much are asteroids really worth?
 The media was publishing wild estimates without any scientific basis.
-No one was taking a principled approach toward estimating asteroid content and value.
+No one was taking a principled approach toward cataloging asteroid content and value.
 So, on a weekend afternoon with nothing better to do, I wrote the first version at a cafe in downtown Mountain View.

 [{% img center http://i.imgur.com/Lxw7Ffqm.jpg %}](http://asterank.com)